jiminhsieh/note-of-how-to-learn-faster-and-better/README.md

 ## What Having a "Growth Mindeset" Actually Means
 * Everyone actually has a mixture of fixed and growth mindes, which continually evoloves with experience.
 * Just espouse a growth mindset, and good things will happend.
 No.
-	* One reason iw we all have our own fixed-mindset triggers.
+	* One reason is we all have our own fixed-mindset triggers.
 When we face challenges, receive criticism, or fare poorly compared with other, we become insecure or defensive, too, can be full of fixed-mindset triggers.

 ## To Cope with Stress, Try Learning Something New
 1. Reframing stressful work challenges in your mind.